I want to . . .

 Workers' compensation is the nation's oldest social insurance program: It was adopted in most states, including California, during the second decade of the 20th century.
 The workers' compensation system is based on a trade-off between employers and employees.
 Employees are entitled to receive prompt, effective medical treatment for on-the-job injuries or illnesses no matter who is at fault and, in return, are prevented from suing employers over those injuries.

 As a result, California employers are required by law to have workers' compensation insurance, even if they have only one employee.
 And, if your employees get hurt or sick because of work, you are required to pay for workers' compensation benefits.
-Workers' comp insurance provides six basic benefits: medical care, temporary disability benefits, permanent disability benefits, supplemental job displacement benefits or vocational rehabilitation and death benefits.
+Workers' comp insurance provides basic benefits, including medical care, temporary disability benefits, permanent disability benefits, supplemental job displacement benefits and a return-to-work supplement, and death benefits.

-When a dispute like that arises, the Division of Workers' Compensation can help resolve it through its Information and Assistance Unit or by going before a judge at one of the division's 24 local offices.
+When a dispute like that arises, the Division of Workers' Compensation can help resolve it through its Information and Assistance Unit or by going before a judge at one of the division's 22 local district offices plus satellites.

 Please be advised that if you are a roofer and don't have any employees, you are still required to carry workers' compensation insurance.